-By imparting these Fellows with new knowledge, skills, mentors, and other resources to accelerate their own career trajectories, NDIGD has helped strengthen Africa’s next generation of leaders, who are now better prepared than ever to robustly contribute to strengthening democratic institutions, spurring economic growth, and enhancing peace and security across the continent and beyond.
+Over time, the Mandela Washington Fellowship—which has become one of the most prestigious and sought-after exchange programs of its kind in the world—has also become one of the Pulte Institute’s most recognizable and popular global development programs and has served as a major boon for Notre Dame as it has endeavored to become a truly international university.
+By imparting these Fellows with new knowledge, skills, mentors, and other resources to accelerate their own career trajectories, the Pulte Institute has helped strengthen Africa’s next generation of leaders, who are now better prepared than ever to robustly contribute to strengthening democratic institutions, spurring economic growth, and enhancing peace and security across the continent and beyond.

-- John Pinter, community partnerships and outreach coordinator, John Pinter Consulting
+- John Pinter, Community Partnerships and Outreach Coordinator, John Pinter Consulting